lorddrago12/Number-Guessing-Game/README.md

 The game offers three difficulty modes:

-* **Easy** → Guess a number between **1 and 100**
+* **Easy** → 1 to 100
-* **Medium** → Guess a number between **1 and 200**
+* **Medium** → 1 to 200
-* **Hard** → Guess a number between **1 and 300**
+* **Hard** → 1 to 300

-Choosing a higher difficulty increases the range and makes the game more challenging.
+Higher difficulty increases the range, making the game more challenging.

 ---

+## ⏱️ Guess Limit

+* The player has a maximum of **7 guesses** per round
+* Remaining guesses are displayed each turn
+* If the limit is reached, the game ends and reveals the correct number

+This adds pressure and makes the game more engaging.

+---

 ## ✨ Features

 * Difficulty selection system
-* Random number generation based on difficulty
+* Guess limit enforcement
-* Unlimited guesses until success
+* Input validation for difficulty and guesses
-* Helpful feedback for each guess
+* Feedback for each guess (too high / too low)
-* Guess counter displayed at the end
+* Replay option after each game
+* Clean, structured code using functions

 ---

-## 🧠 Concepts Used
+## 🧠 Concepts Demonstrated

-* `random.randint()` for number generation
+* Functions and return values
+* Loops (`while True`)
-* Conditional statements (`if / elif / else`)
+* Conditional logic (`if / elif / else`)
-* Infinite loops with `while True`
-* User input handling
+* Exception handling (`try / except`)
+* Random number generation
-* State tracking using variables
+* State tracking with variables

 ---

 ## 🏗️ How The Game Works

 1. The game displays a difficulty menu
-2. The player selects a difficulty level
+2. The player selects a valid difficulty
 3. A secret number is generated within the chosen range
-4. The player enters guesses
+4. The player makes guesses (up to 7)
-5. The game responds with hints
+5. The game provides hints after each guess
-6. When guessed correctly, the game ends and shows total attempts
+6. The game ends with a win or loss
+7. The player is asked if they want to play again

-This loop continues until the correct number is guessed.
+This loop continues until the player chooses to stop.

 ---

 ## 🔄 Example Gameplay

 ```
-*****Number Guessing Game!*****
+***** Number Guessing Game! *****
 Choose Your Difficulty
-1. Easy 1 - 100
+1. Easy   (1 - 100)
-2. Medium 1 - 200
+2. Medium (1 - 200)
-3. Hard 1 - 300
+3. Hard   (1 - 300)

-Enter Your difficulty: 2
-Enter Your Guess: 150
+Enter your difficulty (1, 2, or 3): 1
+Guesses remaining: 7
+Enter your guess: 50
-Your Guess is too high, Try again!
+Your guess is too high, try again!

-Enter Your Guess: 90
+Guesses remaining: 6
+Enter your guess: 25
-Your guess is too low, Try again!
+Your guess is too low, try again!

-Enter Your Guess: 120
+Guesses remaining: 5
+Enter your guess: 37
 You guessed the correct number in 3 guesses.

+Do you want to play again?
+Yes/No: no
 ```

 ---

 ## 📚 Learning Value

-Someone reading or modifying this project can learn:
+Someone studying this project can learn:

-* How to structure a simple game
+* How to design a complete console game
+* How to validate user input properly
-* How difficulty systems work
+* How to limit attempts logically
-* How loops control game flow
+* How to structure code using functions
-* How feedback improves user experience
+* How to build replayable programs

 ---

-## 🚀 Possible Improvements
+## 🚀 Ideas for Future Improvements

-* Input validation for non-numeric input
-* Separate functions for each difficulty
-* Add replay option
+* Difficulty-based guess limits
-* Add score tracking or leaderboard
+* Score system or leaderboard
-* Refactor repeated logic into reusable code
+* Timed mode
+* Hint system
+* GUI version using Tkinter or PySimpleGUI

 ---

-This project is a strong example of building **interactive logic-driven programs** in Python.